 These days, boots can be made from a variety of materials, ranging from leather to vegan leather to rubber.
 Choosing the right material depends on your personal preference as well as functional needs.

-Smooth leather is a go-to choice for its versatile look and durability.
-Today, you can find vegan leather options that look and feel just like the real deal.
-Suede offers a softer look but it can be harder to keep clean, especially when in lighter colors.
+Smooth leather is a go-to choice for its versatile look and durability, but you can also find similar, vegan leather options that look and feel similar and that better align with your ethos.
+Suede offers a softer look, but it can be harder to keep clean, especially when in lighter colors.
 For a fiercer look, opt for croc or snakeskin-embossed (vegan) leather.

 If you are looking for a boot that can withstand rain or snow, consider rubber options or leather that has been treated to be waterproof.

 A lot of people (myself included) love boots because they give a few extra inches of height without the pain of wearing high heels.
 Some boots can be as low as 1 inch while others can be more than 4 inches tall.